Loose Change: Loose Change: 2nd Edition Recut (2006)

-The end of the film shows a clip from The American Scholar's Symposium that was aired on C-SPAN on June 25, 2006 at the Sheraton Hotel in Los Angeles.
+The end of the film shows a clip from The American Scholar's Symposium that was aired on C-SPAN on June 25, 2006, at the Sheraton Hotel in Los Angeles.
 Jason Bermas, wearing the signature "Investigate 9/11" T-shirt that he designed, is describing their plans to peacefully demonstrate at Ground Zero on September 11, 2006.
 The credits music was reMo Conscious' "We Know".

 Loose Change: Final Cut (2007)

 With new distributors, Loose Change: Final Cut was an attempt to remove all the speculative points from previous versions and weave the reported facts into this version.
 For instance, references that Flight 93 diverted to Cleveland Hopkins Airport, calls from the plane using voice-morphing technology, and the stance that a missile hit the Pentagon were removed from this version.

 Avery asserted that this was the film he wanted to make due to the new information he found out later and due to the funding and distribution he was offered; in addition, with many firefighters, survivors and witnesses going to him about events of that day, he felt it was necessary to update the film.
-David Ray Griffin was a script consultant and radio host Alex Jones was associated with the production of this film as well.
-This was over two hours long, had a new musical score, and included additional interviews and new information that was not available in the prior versions.
+David Ray Griffin was a script consultant and radio host and conspiracy theorist Alex Jones was associated with the production of this film as well.
+This version was over two hours long, had a new musical score, and included additional interviews and new information that was not available in the prior versions.

 The film was split up into the following acts and chapters: